monikamunusamy/VisionMate-Project/README.md

 ## Integration Between Flask and Android App

-The VisionMate app communicates with the Flask backend via RESTful APIs.
+The VisionMate app communicates with the Flask backend via RESTful APIs for external camera functionalities.
 The key endpoints are:

 1. **Video Streaming**:
    - **URL**: `/video_feed`
-   - **Purpose**: Streams camera feed with real-time object and hand detection.
+   - **Purpose**: Streams external camera feed with real-time object and hand detection.
-   - **Usage**: Accessed by the Android app to display live feeds.
+   - **Usage**: Accessed by the Android app to display live feeds from the external camera.

 2. **Object Detection**:
    - **URL**: `/detected_objects`
    - **Method**: `GET`
-   - **Purpose**: Detects objects and hands in the current camera view.
+   - **Purpose**: Detects objects and hands in the current view from the external camera.
    - **Response**: JSON array of detected objects (e.g., `["hand", "bottle"]`).

 3. **Activate Tactile Bracelet**:
    - **URL**: `/activate_bracelet`
    - **Method**: `POST`
-   - **Purpose**: Guides the user toward a specific detected object.
+   - **Purpose**: Guides the user toward a specific detected object using external camera data.
    - **Request Body**:
      ```json
      {